nRFCloud/device-simulator-v2/README.md

 ## Recipes
 See [cli.ts](src/cli.ts) for the options.
 Most of these are set with environment variables.

-### Connect a device and subscribe to the job updates MQTT topic
+### Set up your environment and provision a device

 1. Log in to [nrfcloud.com](https://nrfcloud.com) and go to the accounts page and grab your API key.
 1. Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)